 The CCTV camera can be mounted on a new pole or existing structure, generally as high as possible to maximize sight distance.
-The standard height of new poles for CCTV location is 50 feet; with the camera itself usually mounted near the top of the pole.
+The standard height of new poles for CCTV location is 50 feet; with the camera itself usually mounted near the top of the pole (approximately 48 feet from the base of the pole), except when a lower mounting height will provide improved coverage from an obstruction.
 Pending the offset of the pole, this height is accessible by maintenance personnel using a Tollway ITS Maintenance bucket truck.
 The DSE shall consider the impacts of slopes to ensure this when selecting locations.
 Alternate locations or pole heights should be considered if the elevation above pavement is less than 40 feet, due to sight line limitations of lower mounting heights.
 Additional pole height above 50 feet may be necessary to obtain proper sight distances, but this should be approved by the Illinois Tollway as maintenance of the cameras at taller mounting heights might not be possible from Illinois Tollway maintenance vehicles.
+Special care is to be taken when installing ITS poles under overhead electric lines.